Brighton romances revisited: make mine a ’99

 Blinking just a little, I move onto the prom and peddle slowly past the Kiosk café, past the Angel of Peace (still blessing my misdemeanours), and on to the beach huts.
 Two or three summers were spent here and it was eternally sunny.
 The huts bring thoughts of Leo, he of the floppy hair, blue, blue eyes and a penchant for buying me slushy records.
 Funny Leo, my first ‘steady’ … until Father decided we might be kissing, and put a stop to things.

 I check my watch – it’s getting late.
-Time to head home once again, at a slower pace now, and musing how that first kiss concluded the retracing of those fledgling romances.
+Time to head to see Mother, at a slower pace now whilst musing at those fledgling romances.
 As formative years go, mine were truly a confection of joy.

 A whopping great ’99.